libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   that at least `D_out` peers are outbound connections;  see also [Peer Scoring](#peer-scoring) below.
 - When the peer receives a GRAFT while oversubscribed (with mesh degree at `D_hi` or higher), it only accepts the new peer in the mesh if it is an outbound connection.
-- During heartbeat maintainance, if the peer already has at least `D_lo` peers in the mesh but not enough outbound connections, then it selects as many needed peers to fill the quota and grafts them in the mesh.
+- During heartbeat maintainence, if the peer already has at least `D_lo` peers in the mesh but not enough outbound connections, then it selects as many needed peers to fill the quota and grafts them in the mesh.

-This behaviour is presrcibed to counter sybil attacks and ensures that a coordinated inbound attack can never fully take over the mesh of a target peer.
+This behaviour is prescribed to counter sybil attacks and ensures that a coordinated inbound attack can never fully take over the mesh of a target peer.

 ### Peer Scoring

 In gossipsub v1.1 we introduce a peer scoring component: each individual peer maintains a score for other peers.
 The score is locally computed by each individual peer based on observed behaviour and is not shared.
-The score is a real value, computed as weighted mix of parameters, with pluggable application-specific scoring.
+The score is a real value, computed as a weighted mix of parameters, with pluggable application-specific scoring.
 The score is computed across all (configured) topics with a weighted mix, such that faulty behaviour in one topic percolates to other topics.
 Furthermore, the score is retained for some period of time when a peer disconnects, so that malicious